 You can get a tour of their brewery but you’ll need a drinking band of around 10.
 Once you’ve got that many, drop them an email to work something out.
 It’s a totally guided tour where you get to see the brewing process up close.

-Next up is Antwerpse Brouw Compagnie.
-Bit off a mouthful, we know.
+Next up is Antwerpse Brouw Compagnie...
 Try saying it after you’ve had a few of their Seef beers!
-You’ll find this rising star brewery in the port area of Antwerp.
+You’ll find this classic brewery back on the up and up in the port area of Antwerp.
 You should go to the area anyway since Antwerp is historically a port city, so really the brewery here is an added bonus.

 This independent brewery is known for their Seef beer.
 The story goes that the recipe for the historic seef beer went missing in Antwerp’s archives, so Van Dyck spent three years looking for it.
 When he got it in 2017, he started this brewery and since then they’ve gotten big.
 While seef beer is the highlight of this brewery, you’ve also got a ton of special editions to try.
 They’ve always got something fun and unique to try out.